oVirt/ovirt-openshift-extensions/README.md

 # Build
 There are few make targets for building the artifacts:
+- `make deps` - get and install the project dependencies
 - `make build-flex` - build the flexdriver in local
 - `make build-provisioner` - build the provisioner
 - `make build` - build the flexvolume driver and provisioner
 - `make quick-container` - creates the container for the provisioner, with a tag derived from `git describe`
+- `make rpm` - builds and rpm from the previously created binaries

 # Sources
 - [flexvolume plugin page on openshift](https://docs.openshift.org/latest/install_config/persistent_storage/persistent_storage_flex_volume.html)
 - [flexvolume spec on kubernetes page](https://github.com/kubernetes/community/blob/master/contributors/devel/flexvolume.md)